roth-andreas/pprgnn/README.md

 This is the official implementation of the Personalized Page Rank Graph Neural Network (PPRGNN) with pytorch geometric.
 The preprint of is available at https://arxiv.org/abs/2207.00684 .
 The paper is accepted for publication at ECML-PKDD 2022.

+## Plug & Play Version

-In case you are just interested in running a simplified version of our model, start with this code:
+In case you are just interested in running a simplified version of our model, start with this code (a finite version is also included):

 ```
 import torch_geometric as pyg